Texas special election: Susan Wright advances to runoff for late husband’s House seat

 Sanchez posted on Twitter prior to the polls opening that Democrats have a chance to flip the district and "send a true leader to Congress who’ll get things done for working families across North Texas."

-The late Rep. Ron Wright, who died of COVID-19 complications in February.
+The late Rep. Ron Wright died of COVID-19 complications in February.

 "It’s been challenging at times, but the work goes on and he would want me to do what he did which is engage with voters, hear what they have to say, and talk to them so that is what we are doing," Wright said, according to Fox4News.com.